roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU management/Create heterogeneous computing clusters/Create a dedicated GPU cluster for heterogeneous computing.md

             |**System Disk**|ESSDs, standard SSDs, and ultra disks are supported.**Note:** You can select **Enable Backup** to back up disk data. |
             |**Mount Data Disk**|ESSDs, standard SSDs, and ultra disks are supported.
 You can enable disk encryption and backup when you add data disks. |
             |**Operating System**|The CentOS and Aliyun Linux operating systems are supported.|
-            |Logon Type|            -   Key Pair:
+            |Logon Type|            -   Key pair logon.
                 -   **Key Pair**: Select an SSH key pair from the drop-down list.
-                -   **create a key pair**: Create a key pair if no SSH key pair is available.
+                -   **create a key pair**: Create an SSH key pair if no SSH key pair is available.
 For more information about how to create an SSH key pair, see [Create an SSH key pair](/intl.en-US/Security/Key pairs/Use an SSH key pair/Create an SSH key pair.md).
-After the key pair is created, set it as the credential for logging on to the cluster.
+After the key pair is created, set it as the credential that is used to log on to the ACK cluster.
-            -   Password:
+            -   Password logon.
-                -   **Password**: Enter a password for logging on to the nodes.
+                -   **Password**: Enter the password that is used to log on to the nodes.
                 -   **Confirm Password**: Enter the password again. |

         -   If you select **Add Existing Instance**, make sure that you have created ECS instances that are deployed in the specified region.
 Then, set **Operating System**, **Logon Type**, and **Key Pair** based on the preceding settings.